Crypto License in Germany 2025

 General Requirements for Crypto Businesses

-Crypto Licence in GermanyAlthough there are several types of crypto licence, many of the requirements are generally applicable to every crypto business seeking to operate in Germany.
+Crypto Licence in GermanyAlthough there are several types of crypto license, many of the requirements are generally applicable to every crypto business seeking to operate in Germany.
 They’re mainly related to AML/CFT regulations which apply across the financial market regardless of the business model.
 Other applicable legislation differs depending on the characteristics of the cryptoassets, and the business model.
 If intended economic activities include financial instruments pursuant to MiFID II, the crypto authorisation process might be based on Delegated Regulation (EU) 2017/194 instead of the German Banking Act.
 If you’re not sure how to determine what German and EU laws apply to your specific crypto project, our team here at Regulated United Europe (RUE) will gladly provide clarification in a personalised meeting which you can request to schedule now.

 If a company engages in several different crypto-related economic activities, each of them requires separate authorisation from BaFin.
 This also applies if the company carries out its own business as a member or participant of an organised market or a multilateral trading system or with direct electronic access to a trading venue or with commodity derivatives, emission allowances, or derivatives on emission allowances.
 New authorisation from BaFin is also required if an authorised crypto custodian sells its own financial instruments unless this is already classified as conducting a banking business or providing a financial service.